KevAndrews/Milestone_Project_2/README.md

 -   I wanted to add a simple player / enemy status screen in the game but ultimately decided against this as I felt it would not add must to the overall game.

 ### Known Issues
+-   The Game tiles will wrap around each other on smaller displays making movement nearly impossible.
+-   The Game status will cover up the Game tiles on smaller displays making game play impossible.

 <h1>Deployment</h1>